-The two biggest ferry lines are Viking Line and Silja Line.
+The two biggest ferry lines are Viking Line Turku and Silja Line Stockholm.
 Each one has a morning and an evening departure from Turku, Finland, with a brief stop at the Åland Islands.
-For a scenic view, a morning departure is best but if you want to save a nights accommodation either side [as it takes 11-12 hours] the evening overnight departure is best.
+For a scenic view, a morning departure on the Turku Stockholm Ferry is best but if you want to save a nights accommodation either side [as it takes 11-12 hours] the evening overnight departure is best.
+The same advise applies for the Stockholm Turku return ferry!

-On the evening departure don’t forget to watch the sunset!
+On the evening departures of Viking Line Turku don’t forget to watch the sunset!

-Both companies offer incredibly competitive rates but the trick is to search for same day return fares rather than ‘one way’.
+Both Viking Line Turku and Silja Stockholm offer incredibly competitive rates but the trick is to search for same day return fares rather than ‘one way’.
 I’m not quite sure why this is but when looking in mid-summer Silja was cheapest at 29€ per person, return, versus 60€ per person one way.
 This price includes a two bed indoor cabin with bathroom which is ridiculously cheap for this part of the world and there is even free wifi on board.
-Don’t worry at the port on either end you literally just walk off the ship – there are zero checks and stops, only getting on!
+Don’t worry at the port on either end you literally just walk off the ship – there are zero checks and stops, only getting on (I was worried about this with Viking Line Turku but had no need to be!).
+This is the cheapest way to go from either Turku Stockholm or vice versa!

 Also surprisingly no checks to get up here… Don’t fall over!

-Food is not included so for those on a budget I suggest to bring with you [the nearest supermarket is 20 mins from the Turku terminal so be sure to organise before hand] but they do have plenty of dining options onboard at a cost – It set up just like a normal cruise ship.
+Food is not included on either Viking Line Turku or Silja Stockholm in the base ticket so for those on a budget I suggest to bring with you [the nearest supermarket is 20 mins from the Turku terminal so be sure to organise before hand] but they do have plenty of dining options onboard at a cost – It set up just like a normal cruise ship.

-Including all the gambling – Just like Vegas but sad!
+Including all the gambling – Just like Vegas but sadder!

 Plus the entertainment is … Haunting!